PRESTO MOBILE TAP OFFS

 When riders forget to tap off, they rather incur the extra cost than contact customer service

-Then, I ideated solutions across the user journey and design goals, presenting them to my manager to prioritize.
+Then, I ideated features across the user journey and design goals, presenting them to my manager to prioritize.
 In the end, we had 10 features we wanted to tackle!

 From our ideation, we defined the features and ideated different flows for the best user experience.
 The key features are highlighted in yellow.